 Biological Controls: Crane flies have some natural predators, such as various species of birds or microorganisms.
 Beauveria bassiana is a fungus that has been seen to attack crane flies.
 Nematodes applied in the spring have been effective in some areas as well (mainly the Northwestern United States) in 55 degree temperatures and irrigated soil.
 For some fly populations, manual and biological control methods are environmentally preferred.

 Chemical Controls: Chemical controls for crane flies are most effective if applied in the fall during the egg laying period, but may be used in the spring as well.
 Imidacloprid, trichlorfon, carbaryl and chlorpyrifos are effective against crane flies.
 Contact your local extension office for more information on chemical pesticides and always read the instructions on the labels.
-For more information on pesticide guidelines for turf grass visit the Cornell Crop and Pest Management Guidelines page: http://ipmguidelines.org/turfgrass/
+For more information on potential lawn and turf solutions:

 To prevent additional spread of crane flies, movement of sod, container stock, and other turf grass materials should be limited.